-Going to court can be stressful, time consuming and unnerving.
+Going to court can be stressful, time-consuming and unnerving.
 The more prepared you are the better.
 Let your documentation do the talking for you.

 At the very least you will need to bring:

-If the court rules in your favour the tenant will be ordered to leave the premises in a set amount of time (again the number of days varies from state to state), depending on your local laws from 48 hours to 7 full days.
+If the court rules in your favor the tenant will be ordered to leave the premises in a set amount of time (again the number of days varies from state to state), depending on your local laws from 48 hours to 7 full days.

 The court will provide both you and the tenant with a copy of the ruling.

-Note: If the tenant doesn’t turn up to the court hearing, the judge may automatically rule in your favour - so it’s always a good idea to attend even if you think they may be a no-show.
+Note: If the tenant doesn’t turn up to the court hearing, the judge may automatically rule in your favor - so it’s always a good idea to attend even if you think they may be a no-show.

-If they still refuse to leave after the court ordered period then you still cannot legally evict them yourself.
+If they still refuse to leave after the court-ordered period then you still cannot legally evict them yourself.
 You will need to get someone from your Sheriffs department to escort them out and remove their possessions from the building.

-A main reason for evicting a tenant is because they haven’t been paying their rent.
+The main reason for evicting a tenant is because they haven’t been paying their rent.

 There are a few recourses you can take to ensure that you get the full amount of owed rent repaid.

-1) File in small claims court.
+1) File in Small Claims Court.

 This may come with another court filing fee.

-3) Hire a private debt collector.
+3) Hire a Private Debt Collector.